 Even if the water pours down, you can still hunt with a crossbow in the rain.
 However, it would be best if you had the right clothes on and other crossbow accessories.
 More importantly, prepare yourself to aim and shoot in a moist environment and a wet crossbow.

-Whether you plan it or get caught by a shower, hunting in the rain with a crossbow makes it more challenging.
+Whether you plan it or get caught by a shower, crossbow hunting in the rain makes it more challenging.
 So, what should you do when you get caught in the rain or plan to do crossbow hunting under the drizzle?
 Keep on reading to learn more.

 Contents